The surface category and tropical curves: Introduction

 The above result seems to suggest that -- as long as one looks at the slightly refined $\ICob_2$ -- the classifying space of the surface category is not very interesting.
 However, in the proof of Theorem \ref{theorem:ICob2} we will see that this is only the case because several interesting subspaces of $B(\ICob_2)$ happen to admit a null-homotopy.
 This uses the fact that for any surface cobordism $W:M \to N$ and point $p \in W$ one may decompose $W = W' \cup_{S^1} D^2$ where $W'$ is obtained from $W$ by removing a ball around $p$.
 If one restricts to the following subcategory, this is no longer possible and the homotopy type becomes more interesting.

-\begin{defn} The subcategory $\Cobn \subset \Cob_2$ is defined to contain all objects, but only those morphisms $W:M \to N$ where no connected component of $W$ is a disk or a sphere. \end{defn}
+\begin{defn} The subcategory $\Cobn \subset \Cobtwo$ is defined to contain all objects, but only those morphisms $W:M \to N$ where no connected component of $W$ is a disk or a sphere. \end{defn}

 Equivalently, one can require that every component $V \subset W$ has non-positive Euler characteristic, i.e.\ $\chi(V) \le 0$.
-Using this reformulation one checks that $\Cobn$ is closed under both composition and disjoint union. \footnote{ One could also consider another, even larger subcategory $\Cobn \subset \Cob_2^{\rm no\ disks} \subset \Cob_2$ where spheres are allowed.
-This simply splits as a product $\Cob_2^{\rm no\ disks} \cong \Cobn \times \IN$, where the second factor counts the number of spheres. } By passing to this subcategory we uncover the rich homotopical structure that was lurking behind the seemingly simple statement of Theorem \ref{theorem:ICob2}:
+Using this reformulation one checks that $\Cobn$ is closed under both composition and disjoint union. \footnote{ One could also consider another, even larger subcategory $\Cobn \subset \Cobtwo^{\rm no\ disks} \subset \Cobtwo$ where spheres are allowed.
+This simply splits as a product $\Cobtwo^{\rm no\ disks} \cong \Cobn \times \IN$, where the second factor is $\IN$ thought of as a category with one object, counting the number of spheres. } By passing to this subcategory we uncover the rich homotopical structure that was lurking behind the seemingly simple statement of Theorem \ref{theorem:ICob2}:

-\begin{theorem} There is an equivalence of infinite loop spaces:
+\begin{theorem} There is an equivalence of infinite loop spaces

 \end{theorem}